hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-world.md

 [INFO] ------------------------------------------------------------------------
 ```

-HotRod connected to the database schema, discover the tables in the schema, retrieved their details, and genrated the persistence layer.
+HotRod connected to the database schema, discovered the tables in the schema, retrieved their details, and genrated the persistence layer.
 In sum, it created the following files:

 | Class | Description |
 | -- | -- |